MaximoMachado/spotify-playlist-manager/README.md

 Run this command in both the /client and /server directories to install the neccessary npm packages.

-This app also requires the use of two databases, [Redis](https://redis.io/) and [PostGreSql](https://www.postgresql.org/).

-No extra setup is required for Redis but the PostGreSql database requires specific columns and tables.

 # Installation for Production Server

 Steps were used to install on Ubuntu 22.04.
 Trying to install on a different OS/Distro might cause unexpected problems.